artredox002/ludimint/README.md

-# Ludimint
+# LUDIMINT

-Ludimint is a mobile-first, fully decentralised micro-tournament platform where users compete in short, skill-based challenges and earn small stablecoin rewards via MiniPay on the Celo network.
+LUDIMINT is a mobile-first, fully decentralised micro-tournament platform where users compete in short, skill-based challenges and earn small stablecoin rewards via MiniPay on the Celo network.
 Spectators can optionally create tiny side-pools to support or back challengers, creating social engagement without promoting gambling.
 The app emphasises trustless prize distribution, minimal friction for onboarding, and a strong mobile UX that runs as a Progressive Web App or React Native app that integrates with MiniPay deeplinks.

 A modern Celo blockchain application built with Next.js, TypeScript, and Turborepo.